 Every day, lives in the UK and worldwide are impacted by sudden cardiac arrest.
-That’s why Resuscitation Council UK is leading on Restart A Heart day for the sixth year: because if we want more people to survive, more people must learn life-saving CPR skills.
+That’s why Resuscitation Council UK is leading on Restart a Heart day for the tenth year: because if we want more people to survive, more people must learn life-saving CPR skills.

 These six stories show the importance of CPR.
 Whether it was through receiving CPR during a cardiac arrest, performing CPR on someone in need, or witnessing a loved one receive life-saving CPR, they all have one message: learning CPR today might help you save a life tomorrow.

 Full-time nurse and mum Charlotte suffered a cardiac arrest in the early hours of the morning.
 It was the week of her 41st birthday.

 Her engineer husband Stuart was awoken by Charlotte’s agonal breathing and realised what was wrong.
 He called 999 and performed CPR for 7 minutes, until paramedics arrived.
 Charlotte made a full recovery because her husband knew what to do in an emergency.

 Now, the couple have set up a charity, 'Do It For Defib'.
 They’ve taught CPR to the public, and placed defibrillators all across their town.
 Some of those that they’ve trained have already had to perform CPR on loved ones.
 They want more people to learn lifesaving skills in CPR.

 Chris was prepared for an emergency.
 The wind turbine technician volunteers for lifeboat provider Humber Rescue in his spare time.
 He’s also been CPR trained as part of his job and carries a defibrillator in his company vehicle.